Lost but Win: Production

 On 29 October 2020, the film held a press conference in Shenzhen where over 600 people attended, including the cast and crew, fans, motorcycle lovers and news reporters, where producer Yang introduced every crew member to the press, as well as explaining the production progress the clever integration of the filming locations of Shenzhen, Zhuhai and Macau.

+Release

+Lost but Win was released for streaming on 26 May 2024 on Tencent Video, iQiyi and Youku.